 A majority of people expecting to receive a stimulus check as a result of COVID-19 planned to spend that money on groceries (nearly 47%) or bills and utilities (over 46%) or deposit it into their savings (around 42%).

-As a result of shelter-in-place directives issued by many cities, a majority of Americans are eating at home rather than dining out or ordering takeout.
+As a result of shelter-in-place directives issued by many cities, most Americans are eating at home rather than dining out or ordering takeout.
 Experts encourage Americans to have their groceries delivered if they can afford the expense to comply with social distancing recommendations.

 According to the U.S. Department of Agriculture, the average American spends between $96 and $371 on food every month depending on where they live.
 On the high end of the spectrum, a $1,200 stimulus check could cover the cost of groceries for one person for several months as long as they didn’t spend the money on anything else.